jwilger/jwilger.github.io/_posts/2019-01-27-lg-utlrafine-on-linux-gnome3-gdm3.md

 picking out the processor, motherboard, and video card.

 We had one particular challenge, though, in building this system.
-Last year, I bought one of the new 27" LG Ultrafine 5k displays to use with my Macbook.
+Last year, I bought one of the new 27" LG UltraFine 5k displays to use with my Macbook.
 It's truly a beautiful display in terms of picture quality, and...well...it was pretty darned expensive, too.
 What I stupidly didn't realize at the time is that it *only* has a Thunderbolt input and would pretty much only work "out of the